Detecting the purely imaginary Fisher zeros of an Ising spin system on a quantum computer: Conclusions

 \section{Conclusions}

 We have introduced a protocol for measuring the purely imaginary Fisher zeros of an Ising spin system in a magnetic field using a quantum computer.
-In this context, the inverse temperature takes the form of a complex number consisting solely of the imaginary part.
-The partition function exhibits characteristics of an evolution operator, making it amenable to simulation on a quantum computer.
-We have demonstrated that the partition function of the $zz$ Ising model can be expressed as an average over a state where all spins align along the positive direction of the $x$-axis.
-By rewriting the partition function as the mean value of the $xx$ Ising model over a state where all spins align along the positive direction of the $z$-axis (\ref{isingpartfunc2}), we streamline the quantum computer calculation, focusing only on the results obtained from this particular state.
+In this context, in our case, the inverse temperature consists solely of the imaginary part.
+The partition function exhibits characteristics of an evolution operator \cite{Heyl2013}, making it amenable to simulation on a quantum computer.
+We have demonstrated that the partition function of the ZZ-Ising model can be expressed as an average over a state where all spins align along the positive direction of the $x$-axis.
+By rewriting the partition function as the mean value of the XX-Ising model over a state where all spins align along the positive direction of the $z$-axis (\ref{isingpartfunc2}), we streamline the quantum computer calculation, focusing only on the results obtained from this particular state.
 Consequently, there exist specific values of the inverse temperature and magnetic field for which the partition function becomes zero.
 These values can be pinpointed on a quantum computer by identifying the points where the mean value (\ref{isingpartfunc2}) reaches zero.

-We have applied this protocol to simulate and measure the zeros of a 3-spin chain and a triangle cluster in a purely imaginary magnetic field, along with a 7-spin cluster (with interactions between spins replicating the architecture of the IBM-Lagos quantum computer).
+Partition function of the Ising model can be presented in the form of some polynomia.
+According to the fundamental theorem of algebra the information about the zeros allows us to reconstruct the partition function of the system (see, \cite{LeeYangZeros,FisherZeros,Francis2021,Singh2024}).
+Thus, having a partition function of the system, we can investigate thermodynamic properties and phase transitions of the system (for example, see \cite{LeeYangZeros1,LeeYangZeros,FisherZeros,Heyl2013,Wu2008}).
+It is clear that there are no phase transitions in a few-body systems, because they appear in the thermodynamic limit.
+However, experimentally, the phase transition begin to appear with an increase in the number of particles in the system.
+Phase transitions cannot be observed for the systems which contein finite number of spins considered in section~\ref{isingint}.
+These examples show that the Fisher zeros can be detected in principle on a quantum computer.
+We have applied our protocol to simulate and measure the zeros of a 3-spin chain, a triangle cluster in a magnetic field, and a 7-spin cluster (with interactions between spins replicating the architecture of the ibm-lagos quantum computer).
 The results obtained were then compared with theoretical predictions.
 Overall, the measured results closely align with theoretical expectations, accurately identifying the points corresponding to partition function zeros on the quantum computer.